scikit-learn/enhancement_proposals/slep010/proposal.rst

 - Some estimators may know the number of input features before ``fit`` is
   called: typically the ``SparseCoder``, where ``n_feature_in_`` is known at ``__init__`` from the ``dictionary`` parameter.
-In this case the attribute is a property and is available right after object instanciation.
+In this case the attribute is a property and is available right after object instantiation.

 References and Footnotes
 ------------------------